 Land for Sale in Costa Rica Under 50K: Where to Find Real Options That Fit Your Budget

-You can still find land for sale in costa rica under 50k, but the best options are rarely in the middle of the most polished beach towns.
+You can still find land for sale in Costa Rica under 50k, but the best options are rarely in the middle of the most polished beach towns.
 They are usually a short drive inland, on the edge of a working town, or tucked into a mountain community where the air is cooler, the roads are simpler, and the value is still real.

 Quick Answer: Can You Really Find Land for Sale in Costa Rica Under $50,000?

-Yes, there is real land for sale in costa rica under $50,000, especially outside the highest-demand resort areas.
-In 2024–2025, you can still see smaller residential lots near perez zeledon and San Isidro, village lots in guanacaste, and rural farm parcels inland from the coast.
+Yes, there is real land for sale in Costa Rica under $50,000, especially outside the highest-demand resort areas.
+In 2024–2025, you can still see smaller residential lots near Pérez Zeledón and San Isidro, village lots in Guanacaste, and rural farm parcels inland from the coast.
 Prices are guidance, not guarantees, and they move with access, utilities, topography, and market demand.

 Under $50,000, you should expect trade-offs.
 A lot may be 300–800 m² near a town, or ¼–½ acre in a rural setting, rather than a large luxury parcel with ocean views.
 Some land for sale comes ready to build with basic services at the road, while other plots need driveway work, water verification, or a phased building plan.